zeux/wasm-simd/Shuffles.md

 ## Transposes

 These shuffle masks map to 4-5 instructions on x64 and 1 instruction on arm64.
 They allow you to alternate between 8-bit elements from both vectors, but instead of working on low/high halves of the input vector, they output odd/even elements, and instead of outputting elements from each vector sequentially they alternate between the two vectors.
-Who comes up with this stuff?

 8-bit:
 - even: `{0, 16, 2, 18, 4, 20, 6, 22, 8, 24, 10, 26, 12, 28, 14, 30}`